 The developer would design and construct the facility in compliance with VA design requirements and applicable federal, state, and local regulations.
 The developer would be responsible for obtaining all applicable federal, state, and local permits from appropriate government authorities.
 VA anticipates the design and construction of the proposed CBOC to require approximately two years, starting in 2024 or as soon as all review, regulatory, and permit requirements are met.

 The Proposed Action includes short-term continued clinic operations at 1801 Westwind Drive, potentially including repair work to bring the building up to modern healthcare standards.
-After the new CBOC is constructed, the Proposed Action includes no further operation of the existing leased VA CBOC at 1801 Westwind Drive after clinic services are moved to the proposed new CBOC or to a potential interim location.
+The Proposed Action includes no further operation of the existing leased VA CBOC at 1801 Westwind Drive after clinic services are moved to the proposed new CBOC or to a potential interim location.